parknick/speaker-recog/README.md

 and corresponding output of the code can be changed depending on the number of training and testing samples desired.

-***ALL AUDIO FILES MUST BE SAVED IN A FOLDER NAMED "wav-files" IN ORDER FOR THIS PROJECT TO WORK The naming scheme for audio files is summarized in the list below:
+**ALL AUDIO FILES MUST BE SAVED IN A FOLDER NAMED "wav-files" IN ORDER FOR THIS PROJECT TO WORK.**
+The naming scheme for audio files is summarized in the list below:

     - Subject files for training: "subject_x_train_y.wav"